 15 October 2014 marked the successful completion of the Group's issuance of RM52,602,250 nominal value of 5-year 5% ICULS at 100% of its nominal value together with 26,301,106 free warrants.
-The ICLUS may be converted into new TGIB shares on any market days from its second anniversary date which is fall on 10th October 2016.
-During the year under review, there was no conversion of ICULS into TGIB shares.
+The overwhelming support of the investing community towards this fund raising initiative has been very much appreciated and has encouraged the Group to move on with its expansion path.